n1ckfg/ofxFPSCamera/ARCHITECTURE.md

 The main objective of `ofxFPSCamera` is to create a camera that always maintains a level horizon and allows free exploration of a 3D scene, similar to what you would experience in an FPS game.
 This is a fork and evolution of `ofxGameCamera`, modified to meet specific requirements:

 - **Level Horizon:** It always maintains an UP direction relative to world coordinates.
 It completely removes the ability to roll on the Z-axis.
-- **Fixed Height:** Boom up/down (translating along the local Y-axis) is disabled.
-The camera maintains a specific height, which can be programmatically controlled but not freely driven by the user using keys.
+- **Constrained Height:** By default, boom up/down (translating along the local Y-axis) is disabled, maintaining a specific height over the ground plane.
+This behavior can be bypassed by enabling `flyMode`, which allows the camera to fly freely in the direction it is pointing.
 - **Constrained Pitch:** Looking up and down is limited by customizable thresholds (defaulting to +/- 30 degrees) to prevent camera flipping and disorientation.
 - **Mouse Control Defaults:** Mouse look is enabled by default and features an "infinite mouse" implementation on supported platforms, allowing continuous rotation without the mouse cursor hitting screen edges.